broadinstitute/warp/pipelines/broad/internal/rna_seq/BroadInternalRNAWithUMIs.changelog.md

 * Updated task FormatArraysOutputs in InternalArrraysTasks.wdl with new docker tag to accommodate changes for BroadInternalArrays pipeline.
 Change has no effect on this pipeline.
 * Force task rnaseqc2 to produce an empty fragment size file when rnaseqc2 does not produce this file due to insufficient data.
 * Removed workspace_bucket workflow parameter from BroadInternalArrays and BroadInternalImputation.
+* Turn off python hash salting in GroupByUMIs to mitigate non-determinism in umi_tools.

 # 1.0.18
 2022-09-30 (Date of Last Commit)